hackerb9/Tandy-Terminfo/README.md

 * `td102`: Tandy Model 102 (no status line).
 40 columns x 8 rows.
   Aliases: `td102-ns`, `td102-8`
 * `td102-s`: Tandy Model 102 (has status line).
 40 columns x 7 rows.
-  Alias: ``td102-7`
+  Alias: `td102-7`

 # Suggestions

 While setting the `TERM` environment variable will get you most of the way to a usable interface, there are some other commands which I recommend running when using a Tandy portable as a terminal.
-You can put these in your .bash_profile so they'll be sourced when you login or you can put them in a file and use `source` to read the commands into your current shell.
+You can put these in your `.bash_profile` so they'll be sourced when you login or you can put them in a file and use `source filename` to read the commands into your current shell.

     # Set terminal type to Tandy 200 with no status line
     export TERM=td200-ns